 The hottest chili on record is made with the Merciless Pepper of Quetzalacatenango: the Guatemalan insanity pepper…grown deep in the jungle primeval, by inmates at a Guatemalan insane asylum.

 For the record, the best athlete named Chili?
 Chili Davis:

 2. Elements that start with B or C:

 4: Beryllium (Be): Beryllium was used in fluorescent lighting, and can cause serious alveolar damage when inhaled in particulate form.
 The resulting illness—berylliosis—is diagnostically difficult to distinguish from sarcoidosis, which is the thing you’re second least likely to come down with (after lupus), if watching House has taught me anything.

 5. Boron (B): Borosilicate glass is resistant to thermal shock, and sold as Pyrex.
 The most common form of boron is borax, used as a detergent and cleaning product.
-It’s also used in semiconductors, and is a component of those awesome neodymium magnets that you do not want to get a body part trapped between.
+It’s also used in semiconductors and neodymium magnets.

 6. Carbon (C): An inanimate carbon rod was once named employee of the month at the Springfield nuclear power plant.

 20. Calcium (CA): Calcium carbonate is a primary ingredient in most antacids.
 Overconsumption of such antacids over time can lead to milk-alkali syndrome, an excess of calcium in the blood.

 24. Chromium (Cr): Chromium salts are used to tan leather and in dyes and pigments.
 Chromium is mixed with iron to produce chrome, and electroplated on various car accessories to make them look shiny, patriotic, and attractive to fish.